 Discourse Two of this collection of 12th century philosophical essays builds up into an astrolabe metaphor, which sheds some light on the elevated status of the astrolabe in Rumi’s society.
 A complete (abridged) translation of the whole text is available, but I also like this more literal, unabridged translation of just Discourse Two.

-King is perhaps the scholarly expert on medieval Islamic astronomical instruments, and he has published extensively.
-This volume conveniently collects many of his papers together, with some of them updated since their original publication.
+King is perhaps the scholarly expert on medieval Islamic astronomical instruments; he has published extensively, and many of his works are available as free downloads from his Academia.edu page.

 Books on Islamic gardens